getsolus/solus-site.github.io/content/blog/2025/11/solus-4.8-released/index.md

 We want to give a shout-out to all of our supporters on [OpenCollective](https://opencollective.com/getsolus).
 We are grateful to all of our backers who fund our work, and help us bring this Linux distribution to everyone.
 Solus could not operate without your help.
 Your donations pay for our server infrastructure, services like email, and our contributors for long-term and complex package and development work.
 You can [become a backer](https://opencollective.com/getsolus#category-CONTRIBUTE) today for as little as $1 a month.
 Thank you.

 *A previous version of this post listed an incorrect version of LibreOffice.
 It has been corrected to 25.2.6.*

+*A previous version of this post stated that Plasma 6.8 would release in early 2027.
+It has been corrected to say October 2026.*